meetecho/imquic/examples/README.md

 To build the RTP Over QUIC (RoQ) examples, pass `--enable-roq-examples` to the `./configure` script.
 This will build two command line applications, namely:

-* `imquic-roq-server`, a basic RoQ server, that will just print the flow ID and RTP headers of the incoming packets;
+* `imquic-roq-server`, a basic RoQ server, that can print the flow ID and RTP headers of the incoming packets, and/or echo packets back;
 * `imquic-roq-client`, a basic RoQ client, that will listen for RTP packets on some UDP ports, and restream them via QUIC.

 Both provide a few configuration options: pass `-h` or `--help` for more information.